 Sometimes she feels as if people do not realize how special the community is, she says.

-“This is a beautiful part of the world and we’re so blessed with wonderful weather,” Dr. Ercolini-Bhatia adds.
-“There definitely is a community sense.
-I want them to feel the hospital and many of our medical clinics are trying to serve them and trying to address all of their needs.
+“This is a beautiful part of the world, and we’re so blessed with wonderful weather,” Dr. Ercolini-Bhatia adds.
+“There is a community sense.
+I want them to feel that the hospital and many of our medical clinics are trying to serve them and address all of their needs.
 It will take time.
 It will be a process, as we’re going forward in this era that’s brand new to all of us, the new era of evolving health care.
 We’re going to stumble and occasionally fall.
 But we’re going to get there.
-And we’re going to do it together, by giving the best health care that we can.”
+And we’re going to do it together by giving the best health care that we can.”